Healthy Baked Ziti

 Instructions

 - Preheat oven to 350.
-Bring a pot of water to a boil.
+Bring a large pot of water to a boil.
 Boil ziti until al dente- approximately 8 minutes.
 Check your pasta box and I would suggest to cook 3-4 minutes less than the time they recommend.
-Remember, the pasta will continue to cook in the oven!
+Remember, the pasta will continue to cook in the oven and soak up the sauce along the way!

 - While pasta is cooking, heat olive oil in a separate pan.
 Brown the turkey, garlic and pepper until completely cooked (approximately 10 minutes) + set aside.

-- In the pot you boiled the pasta, mix together drained pasta, cooked turkey, tomato sauce, 1 cup of mozzarella, ricotta, parmesan cheese, and basil.
+- Drain your pasta in a colander and set aside.
+In the pot you boiled the pasta, mix together drained pasta, cooked turkey, tomato sauce, 1 cup of mozzarella, ricotta, parmesan cheese, and basil.

 - Pour mixture into a large baking dish (13×9 or 11×7) Sprinkle remaining cup of mozzarella cheese on top.